Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Workload continues to be the main contributor of stress, reported by 73% of brokers.
 However, volume of regulation was the highest contributor for smaller firms (68%) and the second biggest factor overall (66% -1% vs 2023).

-One broker commented: “There’s so much pressure to perform well and in a timely manner, and it’s getting harder with increasing regulations imposed.
+One broker commented: “There’s so much pressure to perform well and on time, and it’s getting harder with increasing regulations imposed.
 It's very hard to keep up to date with new rules.”

 The next biggest factor was customer demands (54% -2% vs 2023), followed by dealing with insurers (54% -5% vs 2023).
 One broker summed up the problem: “My workload is constantly increasing.
 Clients are expecting quicker responses than ever.
 Insurers are providing slower responses than ever.
 We're just stuck in the middle!”